thedunston/browmal/README.md

 ## Updates

+### 20240827
+The `no-server-required` folder contains an `index.html` file and `wasm_exec.js` file that doesn't require a web server and it doesn't have Yara scanning.
+The WASM application is embedded as a base64 variable.
+CORS blocks access to loading the local `winapi.json` and `linuxsyscalls.json` files so those are also embedded.

+### 20240826
 The Symbols table contains information about the various Win32 API calls and Linux syscalls and appears at the bottom of the results page.
 The Linux syscalls documentation comes from the https://www.man7.org/ man pages website (ongoing integration).
 The Windows API calls comes from the https://github.com/reverseame/winapi-categories?tab=readme-ov-file Windows API and Syscalls categories Project which contains a JSON file of the Win32 API.
 Those can help understand the behavior of the file.

 The Yara rules are the full set from the Yara Forge site.
 It is the best repository of Yara rules available.
 You can add your own rules in the `rules` directory, as well.
 You can add individual files or one file with multiple rules, just be sure the file has a `.yara` or `.yar` extension.